apache/sedona/docs/tutorial/sql.md

 Sedona doesn't control the coordinate unit (degree-based or meter-based) of all geometries in a Geometry column.
 The unit of all related distances in SedonaSQL is same as the unit of all geometries in a Geometry column.

+By default, this function uses lon/lat order since `v1.5.0`.
+Before, it used lat/lon order.
+You can use ==ST_FlipCoordinates== to swap X and Y.

+For more details, please read the `ST_Transform` section in Sedona API References.

 To convert Coordinate Reference System of the Geometry column created before, use the following code:

 ```sql